mangoseller/ParameterPGD/README.md

 **decay_control** `p=0.000066`

-However this was highly seed dependent, indicating high sensitivity to intital conditions.
+However this was highly seed dependent, indicating high sensitivity to initial conditions.

 For example, on seed `91`: